IRAC Home / Member Agencies and Representatives

 U.S. Department of Agriculture, Food Safety and Inspection Service (USDA/FSIS)

-The Food Safety and Inspection Service (FSIS) is the public health agency, within the U.S. Department of Agriculture, responsible for the safety of meat, poultry and egg products.
-FSIS conducts data-driven, science-based risk assessment to develop food safety policies and guide its inspection programs to ensure the foods it regulates are achieving national food safety goals.
-FSIS continues to be a leader in microbiological risk assessment methodology and considers the IRAC to be an important forum for cross-agency coordination and information sharing, advancing the field of food safety risk assessment, and supporting the development or use of food safety risk assessment models, data and tools.
-FSIS co-chairs the IRAC policy council with FDA's Center for Food Safety and Applied Nutrition (CFSAN).
+The Food Safety and Inspection Service (FSIS) is the public health agency within the U.S. Department of Agriculture (USDA) responsible for ensuring meat, poultry and processed egg products are safe, wholesome, and properly labeled.
+FSIS conducts data-driven, science-based risk assessments to develop food safety policies and guide its inspection programs to achieve national food safety goals.
+FSIS co-chairs the IRAC policy council with FDA-CFSAN.

 U.S. Department of Agriculture, National Agricultural Statistics Service (USDA/NASS)